1712n/wall-e/wiki/test_file_best_practices.md

 - Specific project priorities
   > write _"The worker should include extensive error handling"_ instead of _"The worker should handle specific error cases X, Y, Z"_

+- Include some technical information if it helps guide the code generator to use specific models or technologies

 ### ❌ Avoid

 - Excessive implementation details (unless necessary for guiding the code generator)